saisuryachandraprasad/test_docs/docs/Datasets/categories/core-lmi/canada-industry.md

 ---
 ## Introduction

-The Canada Industry dataset provides essential insights into Canadian labor market, offering both historical and projected data on industry employment and earnings.
+The Canada Industry dataset provides essential insights into **Canadian labor market**, offering both historical and projected data on industry employment and earnings.
 It enables users to analyze workforce trends, evaluate economic performance, and compare industries across regions and time period.
-It covers historical data since 2001 to current industry year and project data for current industry year.
+It covers historical data since **2001** to **current industry year** and project data for current industry year.

 <Callout icon="💡" theme="default">
-  Current industry Year refers to most recent year.
+  Current Industry Year refers to most recent year with more than six months of data available from [SEPH](https://kb.lightcast.io/en/articles/7934179-survey-of-enrollment-payrolls-and-hours-seph).
 It may differ from calendar year.
 </Callout>

 ## Popular Use Cases